eldief/HopProcol-Sybil-Report/README.md

 All addresses with more than 10000 ERC20 transactions are considered smartcontracts and not attackers.
 All addresses with more than 30 transactions are considered valid and not attackers.
 All addresses with less than 2 matches are considerd valid and not attackers.
+Finally all dumps are manually reviewed looking for patterns and excluding not obvious attacks

 The repository will be updated over time.